Luis-Manfredi/marketo-project/README.md

 # marketo

 A new Flutter project made by Luis Manfredi.
-This app consist on research and implement several widgets and state management to a new design.
+This app consist on research and implement new several widgets and state management to a new design.
 This is a shopping list app.

 What this app does at the momment: